Logo Icon

 Ques 7: What does Section 139 of the Negotiable Instruments Act establish?

-1. The liability of the bank for dishonored cheques
+1. The liability of the bank for dishonoured cheques

-2. The presumption in favor of the holder in case of a dishonored cheque
+2. The presumption in favour of the holder in case of a dishonoured cheque

 3. Rules for crossing and endorsing cheques